-Though we have argued that abstract knowledge about causality may be learnable, our results should also not be taken to support an entirely empiricist viewpoint.
-Our ideal learner possesses a rich language for expressing theories and a strong inductive learning mechanism.
+Though we have argued that causality may be learnable, our results should not be taken to support an entirely empiricist viewpoint.
+We endow our learner with a rich language for expressing theories and a strong inductive learning mechanism.
 These are both significant innate structures, though ones that may be required for many learning tasks.
-In addition, we have shown that the domain-general mechanisms for learning and representation are greatly aided by a collection of domain-specific "perceptual input analyzers."
+In addition, we have shown that the domain-general mechanisms for learning and representation are greatly aided by a collection of domain-specific "perceptual input analyzers".
 It may be ontogenetically cheap to build innate structures that make some intervention events salient, but quite expensive to build an innate abstract theory (or a comprehensive analyzer).
-Our simulations suggested that these analyzers need not be perfectly tuned to causality or cover all intervention events.
-There are a number of plausible candidates that have been previously suggested to support causal reasoning: animacy or agency detectors, Michottean event detectors, proprioception, etc. Since a powerful learning mechanism is present in human cognition, the most efficient route to abstract knowledge may be by bootstrapping from these simple, non-conceptual mechanisms.
-Thus we are suggesting a kind of minimal nativism: strong domain-general inference and representational resources, aided by weak domain-specific input analyzers.
+Since a powerful learning mechanism is present in human cognition, the most efficient route to abstract knowledge would then be by bootstrapping from these simple, nonconceptual mechanisms.
+Thus we are suggesting a kind of minimal nativism: strong domain-general inference and representational resources, aided by weak domain-specific perceptual input analyzers.